 Q. 805 is asked of all women who say that they want to have another child.
 However, you will word the question differently depending on her pregnancy status.
-If she is not pregnant or unsure, you will ask 805a: "How long would you like to wait from now before the birth of (a/another) child?"
-If she is pregnant, you will ask 805b: "After the birth of the child you are expecting now, how long would you like to wait before the birth of another child?"
+If she is not pregnant or unsure and has had a child, you will ask 805a: "How long would you like to wait from now before the birth of another child?"
+If she is not pregnant or unsure and has not had a child, you will ask 805b: "How long would you like to wait from now before the birth of a child?"
+If she is pregnant, you will ask 805c: "After the birth of the child you are expecting now, how long would you like to wait before the birth of another child?"